7.7 IR Exposure and Readout

 The SPARS sequences use evenly spaced time intervals between reads.
 The six available SPARS sequences are designated SPARS5, SPARS10, SPARS25, SPARS50, SPARS100 and SPARS200, corresponding to sampling intervals of approximately 5, 10, 25, 50, 100, and 200 s, respectively.

 SPARS5, introduced during cycle 23, has time steps intermediate between those of RAPID and SPARS10.
-It is expected to be especially useful for spatially scanned grism observations of bright stars (see Section 8.6) with subarray apertures (see Section 7.7.4).
+It is especially useful for spatially scanned grism observations of bright stars (see Section 8.6) with subarray apertures (see Section 7.7.4).

 The STEP mode is intended to provide a more uniform sampling across a wide range of stellar magnitudes, which is especially important for imaging fields containing both faint and bright targets.
 The faint targets require a long, linearly sampled integration, while the bright targets need to be sampled several times early in the exposure, before they saturate.
 Thus, the dynamic range of the final image is increased.

-Table 7.8: Sample times of 1024 × 1024 MULTIACCUM readouts in seconds.
-The information in this table can also be found in Table 13.4 of the Phase II Proposal Instructions.
+Table 7.7: Sample times of 1024 × 1024 MULTIACCUM readouts in seconds (this information is also in Table 13.4 of the Phase II Proposal Instructions).

 7.7.4 MULTIACCUM Timing Sequences: Subarray Apertures